Hereditary conjugacy separability of right angled Artin groups and its applications: Consequences of the main theorem

 An important property established by Haglund and Wise in \cite{H-W_1}, states that if $\mathcal X$ is a compact $A$-special cube complex, then $\pi_1(\mathcal{X})$ is a virtual retract of some right angled Artin group, i.e., $\pi_1(\mathcal{X}) \in \vr$.
 Therefore, using Corollary \ref{cor:virt_retract_RAAG-h_c_s}, we immediately obtain

 \begin{cor} If $H$ is the fundamental group of a compact $A$-special cube complex, then $H$ is hereditarily conjugacy separable. \end{cor}

 Moreover, many other groups are \textit{virtually special}, i.e., they possess finite index subgroups that are fundamental groups of special cube complexes.
-Among virtually special groups are all Coxeter groups -- see \cite{H-W_2}, fundamental groups of compact virtually clean square $\mathcal{VH}$-complexes (introduced by Wise in \cite{Wise-polyg}) -- see \cite{H-W_1}, graph braid groups (introduced by A. Abrams in \cite{Abrams}) -- see \cite{Crisp-Wiest}, and some hyperbolic $3$-manifold groups -- see \cite{Ches-Debl-Wilt}.
+Among virtually special groups are all Coxeter groups -- see \cite{H-W_2}, fundamental groups of compact surfaces -- see \cite{Crisp-Wiest}, fundamental groups of compact virtually clean square $\mathcal{VH}$-complexes (introduced by Wise in \cite{Wise-polyg}) -- see \cite{H-W_1}, graph braid groups (introduced by A. Abrams in \cite{Abrams}) -- see \cite{Crisp-Wiest}, and some hyperbolic $3$-manifold groups -- see \cite{Ches-Debl-Wilt}.

 In this paper we will mainly discuss applications of Theorem \ref{thm:RAAG-main} to Coxeter groups, even though similar corollaries can be derived for the other classes of virtually special groups listed above.